nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    Edit the first task in the task list such that it is a priority 1 pending task named "exam" on 22 October 2017, 1500 with description
    "SR1".
 * `Edit exam from 10-22-2017 1300 to 10-22-2017 1500 every year p/1 d/SR1 t/CS2010`<br>
-   Edit the first task in the task list such that it start on the 22nd October of every year 1300 to 22nd October of every year 1500 with description "SR1" and append tag "CS2010" to "exam".
+   Edit the first task in the task list such that it starts on the 22nd October 1300 to 22nd October 1500 that recurs every year with description "SR1" and append tag "CS2010" to "exam".

 ### Deleting a task